jupyter-book/jupyter-book/docs/advanced/pdf.md

 These files will have the same name as the source file or, if nested in folders, will be named `{folder}-{filename}.pdf`.

 :::{note}
-When specifying a page using the `build` command the `--individualpages` will automatically be set to `True`.
+When specifying a page using the `build` command, the `--individualpages` will automatically be set to `True`.

 When [Issue #904](https://github.com/executablebooks/jupyter-book/issues/904)
 is implemented then this will produce latex documents more suitable to